-However, as providers prepare to roll out 5G, the technology needs to address a couple of challenges and concerns that could spell the difference between its success or failure in the marketplace.
+However, as providers prepare to roll out 5G, the technology needs to address a couple of challenges and hazards that could spell the difference between its success or failure in the marketplace.
 Let’s take a look at the most pressing problems 5G faces.

 5G: Performance Challenges

 5G uses high-frequency “millimeter waves,” a new section of the Very High Frequency (VHF) radio frequency spectrum.
 This is where physical limits come into play.
 The higher the frequency of a wave, the shorter the distance it can travel.
 And so, 5G suffers from its inherent nature as its high-frequency waves can’t travel too far.
 In real-world terms, this impacts providers not only because network performance could be a persistent issue, but because it actually affects their bottom line.
 And since 5G waves cannot travel as far as 4G, providers will have to build more nodes closer together.
 This means they have to spend more to ensure that key subscriber areas are covered.

 Yet another concern is that even if you are standing close to a 5G node, your service may still suffer.
 5G waves do very well when the connected device is within the node’s unobstructed line of sight.
 Testers have reported speeds of nearly 2Gbps.
 To put things in perspective, at this speed, you can download an entire season of your favorite TV series in mere seconds.
 But if there are obstacles like walls and buildings, the service could sputter and fail even if the node is just a few hundred feet away.